Mariam-Senzia/yolo/explanation.md

    Create ansible.cfg to customize yor project.

 2.Create playbook.yml
-    Use plays to install and set up docker.
+    Use plays to install and set up docker and other dependencies.
+    Use plays to start services.
-    Use plays to start seervices and deploy the yolo app Introduce roles to implement docker set up task using ansible galaxy.
+    Use plays to copy docker compose to the virtual machine and deploy the Yolo app.
+    Introduce roles to implement docker set up task using ansible galaxy.
-    Introduce variables
+    Introduce variables.
+    Introduce tags to specify certain tasks when running.

-3.Exacute playbook.yml
+3.Execute playbook.yml

+4.Confirm if the service deployed are running.